How to Manage Diabetes in Pets

 Early detection is the best way that any pet owner can begin to treat an animal that is displaying the signs and symptoms of diabetes.
 The earlier a pet is treated, the better its chances of enjoying a good quality of life despite having diabetes.
 Cats that are treated early are also likely to only have transient diabetes, which is a reversible form of the disease, as opposed to being afflicted with diabetes for the rest of their lives.

-Managing pet diabetes takes extra effort and care on behalf of the pet’s owner.
-Some owners unable to provide quality care at times have to make the difficult decision to give their diabetic dog or cat up for adoption instead.
-Others reach out to supportive networks of other pet owners who are faced with the daily task of caring for a pet with diabetes.
-A growing number of resources are available to educate pet owners on the issue of pet diabetes as every pet owner should be aware of the disease in order to make a best effort at avoiding it or detecting it early in their pet.
+It’s true that managing pet diabetes takes extra effort and care on behalf of the pet’s owner.
+If you ever feel any sort of discouragement, reach out to supportive networks of other pet owners who are faced with the daily task of caring for a pet with diabetes.
+A growing number of resources are also available to educate pet owners on the issue of pet diabetes.
+For more information on diabetes in pets, you can visit American Veterinary Medical Association (AVMA) and Pet Diabetes Month.